ha/doozerd/doc/proto.md

 Each verb shows the set of request fields it uses, followed by the set of response fields it provides.
-Some requests can result in more than one response.
-This is indicated by a + sign after the response fields.

- * `CANCEL` *id* &rArr; &empty;

-    A request can be aborted with a cancel request.
-When a server receives a cancel, it will not reply to the message with tag *id*, and it will immediately reply to the cancel request.
-The client must wait until it gets the reply (even if the reply to the original message arrives in the interim), at which point tag *id* may be reused.

  * `DEL` *path*, *rev* &rArr; &empty;